DhruvJais01/nodejs/src/Guide.md

 });
 ```

-# Working with nexted data
+# Working with nested data

 adding new field in schema